 Armor and defense

 Replaceable armor plates are strapped to an articulated truss frame which, in turn, interlocks with the sockets festooning the pilot's body shell.
 The standoff distance between the body shell and truss frame make the vitals of the pilot difficult to locate within the auto-armor and help disperse armor-piercing projectiles in the manner of a Whipple shield.
-Solid metal or dense ballistic fiber armor is typical, though recent experiments with reactive armor sections are showing promise.
+Solid metal or dense ballistic fiber armor is typical, though recent experiments with reactive armor sections and self-healing resin cavities are showing promise.
+The PBA-5 "Pioneer" Main Battle Auto-Armor and BF-6 "Fortress" Mobile Stronghold Auto-Armor possess some of the staunchest monolithic armor found in the Manifold.

 Communication Tools & Systems